0xAskar/flipsdocs/docs/intro.md

 ---
 sidebar_position: 1
-slug: /
 ---

 # Degenz.Finance

 ### What is Degenz?

-Degenz.Finance is a terminal that allows anyone to access NFT portfolios such as real-time data, market updates, surveys, trading panels, detailed reports, widgets, leaderboards and we also have podcasts, where we talk about everything that is happening in our market.
+Degenz.Finance is a cutting-edge terminal that opens the doors for everyone to explore and engage with NFT portfolios like never before.
+Our platform provides seamless access to a diverse range of features, empowering users with real-time data, market updates, surveys, and comprehensive trading panels.
+Gain valuable insights with our detailed reports, while staying informed through interactive widgets and leaderboards.

+But we don't stop there - at Degenz.Finance, we believe in fostering a thriving community.
+That's why we offer an exclusive podcast series where we discuss all the latest happenings in the dynamic world of NFTs.
+Whether it's trending artists, emerging trends, or exciting new projects, our podcasts cover it all, keeping you at the forefront of the market.